Owners of a haunted hotel seek help from ghost trackers

 Leanne says she's seen wine glasses fly across the room on their own.
 She has also heard strange voices.

-Allan says, "Guest would say that somebody was knocking on the door and they'd open the door and nobody would be there."
+Allan says, "Guests would say that somebody was knocking on the door, and they'd open the door and nobody would be there."

-After several strange incidents that couldn't be explained, the Hewey's knew that had to do something.
+After several strange incidents that couldn't be explained, the Heweys knew they had to do something.

 Dube says, "My approach now is more about fascination.
 It started out as fear, but as time wore on I realized it's not as scary as people think it is."